King Charles II Stakes Preview, Tips, Runners & Trends (Guineas Festival)

 3. Dundonnell (1:23.53) in 2013

 Looking at the future form, is the winner worth following next time out?
-Over the past 20 renewals, if you had followed the winner of the King Charles II Stakes next time out, then you would have backed a total of 3 winners.
-Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of -1.00.
-Remember to use the racing predictions along with the information on this page to find a bet on the 2025 King Charles II Stakes.
+Over the past 20 renewals, if you had followed the winner of the King Charles II Stakes next time out, then you would have backed a total of 2 winners.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -5.50.
+Whilst we wait for the 2027 King Charles II Stakes, remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

 What the expert says...

-A prep run at Newmarket has worked well over the years, twelve of the last nineteen winners ran at Newmarket last time out (One at the July Course, eleven at the Rowley Mile) and more recently that is nine of the last twelve.
+A prep run at Newmarket has worked well over the years; eleven of the last eighteen winners ran at Newmarket last time out (One at the July Course, ten at the Rowley Mile).

 Andy Powell - Horse Racing Betting Expert - OLBG.com